ecsx-framework/ECSx/guides/tutorial.md

 For now, this is all we need to do.
 The ECSx generator has automatically set you up with modules for each component type, complete with a simple interface for handling the components.
 We'll get more into that later.

+## Creating Systems

-For now, having set up the components which will model our game data, let's think about the Systems which will organize game logic.
+Having set up the components which will model our game data, let's think about the Systems which will organize game logic.
 What makes our game work?

   * Ships change position based on velocity
   * Ships target other ships for attack when they are within range